MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/principal-payments-in-receivables-management.md

 ---
 title: Principal payments functionality in Receivables Management in Microsoft Dynamics GP
-description: Describes how the principal payments functionality can be used as an enhancement to the scheduled payments functionality in Receivables Management in Microsoft Dynamics GP ms.topic: how-to ms.date: 02/18/2024
+description: Describes how the principal payments functionality can be used as an enhancement to the scheduled payments functionality in Receivables Management in Microsoft Dynamics GP. ms.topic: how-to ms.date: 02/18/2024
 ---